-Moreover, the Luhano Concert Size Ukulele is quite durable and will last for years.
+Moreover, this Luhano Ukulele is quite durable and will last for years.
 After all, it comes with a lifetime warranty.

-Personally, I enjoyed the value that the Luhano Concert Size Ukulele provides.
-It comes with a carrying case, online lessons, picks, holder straps and buttons that are already installed, great strings and an additional set of strings, as well as a tuner –although the tuner isn't the best one out there.
+Personally, I enjoyed the value this Ukulele provides.
+It comes with a carrying case, online lessons, picks, holder straps and buttons that are already installed, great strings and an additional set of strings, as well as a tuner –although the tuner isn’t the best one out there.

 It enables you to easily create great sounds and enjoy the time you spend learning to play the instrument.

-On top of that, the Luhano Concert Size Ukulele is pretty light as it comes with only 1.2 pounds –a lot less than the average 3 pounds.
+On top of that, the Luhano Ukulele is pretty light as it comes with only 1.2 pounds –a lot less than the average 3 pounds.

 - Great starter ukulele